Scentefy/Very-Secret-Repository/TeamContractAgreement.md

     -   Practice Documenter - Observes and records all practices used and it’s effects and deals with updating the Wiki page.

     -   Meeting Documenter - Records all information discussed in the meeting, and manages the meeting agendas.

+    -   Quality inspection Officer - Responsible for making sure documents are up to standards set out in team made acceptance criteria for documentation standards and is in line with the document requirements.